srsran/srsRAN_Project_docs/docs/source/dev_guide/source/software_arch/source/CU_cp/source/index.rst

 #####

 .. figure:: .imgs/CU_CP.png
-    :align: center
     :width: 40%

     srsRAN Project CU-CP implementation.

-The CU-CP, or Central Unit - Control Plane, is the responsible for the handling of control plane messaging.
-Specifically the control plane part of the PDCP protocol.
-In the srsRAN Project implementation of the CU-CP, there is five main components and four main interfaces.
+The CU-CP, or Central Unit - Control Plane, is responsible for the handling of control plane messaging, specifically, the control plane part of the PDCP protocol.
+In the CU-CP, there are five main components and four main interfaces.
 The CU-CP communicates directly with the 5G Core (via the N2 interface), the CU-UP (via the E1 interface), the DU-high (via the F1-c interface) and can also be connected to the near-RT RIC (via the E2 interface).
 This implementation takes a UE-centric approach.

-:ref:`Back to top level architecture diagram <sw_overview>`.
+:ref:`Return to top level architecture diagram <sw_overview>`.

 **Components:**